tadesouaiaia/bridgePRS-website/docs/req_software.md

 ## Plink
-BridgePRS requires a version of plink compatible with your machine. ([download](https://www.cog-genomics.org/plink/))
+Plink documentation and downlaod can be found [here](https://www.cog-genomics.org/plink/).

-By default BridgePRS includes versions of plink for Linux and MacOs and will attempt to locate the correct version.
-To override this behavior and use a specific version of plink please use the flag `--plinkPath` $PLINKPATH to direct BridgePRS to the file location.
+The BridgePRS downlaod includes plink for Linux and MacOs and the software will attempt to locate the correct version.
+To override this behaviour and use a specific version please use the flag `--plinkPath` $PLINKPATH to direct BridgePRS to the file location.

 !!! warning "Extra MacOs Security:"